ycas/ycas.github.io/ycas/content/post/SpecialEvent.md

 ---
 author: "YCAS"
-date: 2019-03-07
+date: 2019-04-07
-image: img/tesslavaplanet_0.jpg
+image: img/NASAmeteor.jpg
-linktitle: TESS NASAs Newest Exoplanet Survey Space Telescope
+linktitle: Earth Day and Lyrid Meteor Shower observing
 next: /post/york-learning-center-planetarium-shows/
-title: TESS is NASA's Newest Exoplanet Survey Space Telescope
+title: Earth Day and Lyrid Meteor Shower
 weight: 70
 ---
-The Transiting Exoplanet Survey Satellite (TESS) is NASA's newest space-based telescope designed to discover new extrasolar planets.
-Following in the footsteps of the Kepler mission, TESS is discovering exoplanets orbiting the closest stars to our solar system.
-TESS launched in April of 2018 and is currently about halfway through its two-year prime mission.
-In this presentation, Dr. Scott Fleming from the Space Telescope Science Institute in Baltimore, MD will share the latest news from the spacecraft, including a description of how the telescope operates, and some of the latest scientific discoveries to come from the mission.

-The event is April 6, 2019 at 5:30pm and is free to the all.
-Limited seating available on a first come, first served basis.
+The York County Astronomical Society (YCAS) will host a Public Starwatch event for Earth Day at their Observatory at John C. Rudy County Park, 400 Mundis Race Road, York, on Monday, April 22th 2019, at 8:00PM to 10:00PM to view the night sky.

+Each Earth Day, the Lyrid Meteor Shower is at its peak with 10 to 20 meteors visible from a dark location.
+This year the Moon will interfere with the viewing, rising in the early evening.

+While this event is free and open to the public, your generous donation will help us continue to bring astronomical events to the York County and surrounding areas.

+If it is clear, all activities will occur as scheduled.
+If it is completely cloudy or raining, the indoor activity of a screened astronomical presentation will occur as scheduled.

+When arriving at the John C. Rudy County Park, please use the main park entrance, not the Administrative Office entrance.
+Follow the signs and lights to the event.
+The [Directions](https://www.astroyork.com/directions) page provides more details.

-For more information on events, scheduling a private party star watch, directions to the planetarium, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork).
+For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)